h43z/writeups/0922-intigriti.md

 ```

 No matter what we inject we can't change the fact that the response starts
 with `## Exception...`.
-This will always lead to an syntax error when feeded to
+This will forever be a syntax error when passed to
 `eval`.

-It seems this whole thing with the `eval` is a trap and dead end in the challenge.
+It seems this `eval` in the code is a trap and dead end in the challenge.

 The page continues with calling the function `shake()` with the parsed response.
 ```